Our Focuses|Sustainable Supply Chain|Sustainable Risk Assessment

 • Mitigate concerns about the expansion of risk impacts.

-Measures in 2024
+Measures in 2025

-Conduct sustainability-risk due-diligence assessments for significant suppliers.
+✓ Conduct sustainability-due-diligence assessments for suppliers.

-Track and verify the progress of corrective actions taken by high-risk suppliers.
+✓ Track and verify the progress of corrective actions taken by high-risk suppliers.

-Performance in 2024
+Performance in 2025

-• 100% completion rate of desk (written) audits for those significant suppliers
+• 100% completion rate of sustainability guidance for high‑risk Tier‑1 suppliers: 100%

-• Key risk categories
+• Key risk categories:

 • Climate-change response & environmental protection